-Every Head of Department shall report in writing to the Chief Financial Officer on a quarterly basis on all fixed assets controlled or used by the department concerned which such Head of Department wishes to dispose by public auction or public tender.
+Every Head of Department shall report in writing to the Chief Financial Officer as and when fixed assets controlled or used by the department concerned which such Head of Department wishes to dispose by public auction or public tender.
 The Chief Financial Officer shall thereafter consolidate the requests received from the various departments, and shall promptly report such consolidated information to the Council or the City Manager of the municipality, as the case may be, recommending the process of disposal to be adopted.